jdussouillez/enum-toolkit/README.md

 expr2: VERBOSE & (~DRY) & (REGEXP | OUTPUT_JSON) => true
 ```

-*Disclaimer: this module exists because I like to play with enums, it's not really useful, has no very good performance and may be not production-ready yet.*
+*Note: this module exists because I like to play with Java and enums, it's not really useful, has no very good performance and may be not production-ready yet.*

 ## Contributing